G Suite for Education

 - YouTube URL

-A list of commonly asked questions about Google Apps for Education as compiled by Google.
+A list of commonly asked questions about G Suite for Education as compiled by Google.
 Covers topics including costs, security, getting started, and deployment.

 There are a number of free and paid educator support add-ons.
-One that's been highly rated is Hapara's Teacher Dashboard.
-It provides an instructional management layer on top of Google Apps, giving educators a snap-shot view of student activity across Docs, Sites, Blogger, Picasa, Gmail, Google+ and Calendars.
+One that's been highly rated is Hapara for G Suite.
+It provides an instructional management layer on top of G Suite, giving educators a snap-shot view of student activity and the ability to create differentiated assignments and projects for groups or individual students.
 Not free, but may be worth the small investment in time saved & additional visibility.

 Sometimes the best way to get started is to "just try something".
 Maybe a small collaborative project or a sign-up sheet.
 As the cost is free, you can experiment without a large commitment of time or money.
 If you run into questions, there is a multitude of help sites, forums, resources & videos on the Internet.